Diving (sport): College diving

 In the United States scholastic diving at the college level requires one and three meter diving.
 Scores from the one and three meter competition contribute to the swim team's overall meet score.
 College divers interested in tower diving may compete in the NCAA separate from swim team events.
 NCAA Divisions II and III do not usually compete platform; if a diver wishes to compete platform in college, he or she must attend a Division I school.

 Each division also has rules on the number of dives in each competition.
 Division II schools compete with 10 dives in competition whereas Division III schools compete with 11.
 Division I schools only compete with 6 dives in competition.
 These 6 dives consist of either 5 optionals and 1 voluntary, or 6 optionals.
 If the meet is a 5 optional meet, then the divers will perform 1 optional from each category (Front, Back, Inward, Reverse, and Twister) and then 1 voluntary from the category of their choice.
 The voluntary in this type of meet is always worth a DD (Degree of Difficulty) of 2.0 even if the real DD is worth more or less on a DD sheet.
 In a 6 optional meet, the divers will yet again perform one dive from each category, but this time they will perform a 6th optional from the category of their choosing, which is worth its actual DD from the DD sheet.

 The highest level of collegiate competition is the NCAA Division 1 Swimming and Diving Championship.
-Events at the championship include 1 meter springboard, 3 meter springboard, and platform, as well as various swimming individual and relay events.
+Events at the championship include 1 metre springboard, 3 metre springboard, and platform, as well as various swimming individual and relay events.
 The points scored by swimmers and divers are combined to determine a team swimming & diving champion.
 To qualify for a diving event at the NCAA championships, a competitor must first finish in the top three at one of five zone championships, which are held after the various conference championship meets.
-A diver who scores at least 310 points on the 3 meter springboard and 300 points on the 1 meter springboard in a 6 optional meet can participate in the particular zone championship corresponding to the geographic region in which his or her school lies.
+A diver who scores at least 310 points on the 3 metre springboard and 300 points on the 1 metre springboard in a 6 optional meet can participate in the particular zone championship corresponding to the geographic region in which his or her school lies.

 A number of colleges and universities offer scholarships to men and women who have competitive diving skills.
 These scholarships are usually offered to divers with age-group or club diving experience.

 The NCAA limits the number of years a college student can represent any school in competitions.
 The limit is four years, but could be less under certain circumstances.